 Host a Cookie Making Party

 Everyone loves baking cookies and what fun it would be to invite all of your friends over for a great big cookie baking festival.
-Have everyone bring a different cookie recipe to try and when everything is baked and ready to eat have everyone pile a few of each type of cookie together to take home with them.
+Have everyone bring a different cookie recipe to try.
+When everything is baked and ready to eat divvy up the cookies so each person has a p late to bring home.

 Take a Nighttime Nature Walk